Naveenk069/927622BCS069/README.md

 -------------------

 npx create-react-app my-app

-// Then Do the git add .
+Then Do the git add . command, Then commit and push the code

 Edit the file: